-The health benefits of eating raw are abundant.
+The health benefits of the raw diet are abundant.
 One University of Giessen study found that those who follow the plan have higher levels of beta-carotene, which is commonly associated with disease prevention.
 Others have found that a raw diet can lower blood pressure and decrease your risk of stroke and certain cancers.

 The diet involves eating whole foods served at less than 118 degrees Fahrenheit.
 While some followers put raw meat, fish, eggs, and unpasteurized dairy on their shopping lists, most stick to organic, uncooked, plant-based foods like Bisci does.
 Think nuts, seeds, vegetables, fruits, and some sprouted grains.

 An 18-time marathoner, Bisci isn’t the only one scarfing down legumes instead of filet.
 The diet has doubled in popularity over the past year, according to a recent GrubHub study.

 Bisci raves so much about the way he feels thanks to this way of eating a raw diet that he wrote a book about it: Your Healthy Journey.
 Still, he knows better than to suggest that everyone follow a diet as strict as his.
 “We are not trying to make one-size-fits-all.
 Not at all,” he says.
 “We want to meet people where they’re at.

 “You come to me and say ‘Look, I’m not becoming a vegan, can you still help me?’
 Yes, I can still help you.
 It all starts with leaving out processed foods.”